A second Mauigoa is bound for Pullman, as 3-star outside linebacker Francisco commits to WSU football

 Francisco should’ve been wrapping up his high school career at Aquinas, but he and Francis returned to American Samoa prior to the COVID-19 pandemic.
 Travel restrictions meant the brothers wouldn’t be allowed back into the United States, though in some ways it couldn’t have worked out better.
 It was an unfortunate turn of events, certainly, but also meant Francisco and Francis would have a chance to play this fall – something that wouldn’t have been possible in the U.S. with California postponing its season.
 It also worked out splendidly for Tafuna, which not only added Francisco, a three-star OLB, to its roster, but also Francis, a four-star offensive tackle in the class of 2023 who’s considered the nation’s fourth-best recruit by 247Sports.com.

 Naturally, Francis also holds a WSU offer, but he’ll be a much tougher catch.
-The high school sophomore also has offers from LSU, Michigan, Oregon, Oklahoma, Nebraska and USC, to name a few.
+The high-school sophomore also has offers from LSU, Michigan, Oregon, Oklahoma, Nebraska and USC, to name a few.
 If Francis values loyalty, the Cougars could still be an option.
 After Idaho State, WSU was just the second school to offer the 6-foot-5, 258-pound lineman.
 He now has 17 offers in total and seven in the Pac-12.

 Even if the chances are slim, big brother can still dream.